 Fentanyl and methadone are the most recognized and abused synthetic opioid drugs.
 Semi-synthetic opioids are partially derived from poppy seed plants and man-made ingredients.
-Morphine and numerous prescription pain killers such as Vicodin, oxycontin, Dilaudid, and others are examples of semi-synthetic opioid drugs.
+Morphine and numerous prescription painkillers such as Vicodin, oxycontin, Dilaudid, and others are examples of semi-synthetic opioid drugs.

-Signs and Symptoms of Opioid Addiction
+Signs And Symptoms Of Opioid Addiction

 These people also look less well kept.
 They may not shower for days on end, their home will be untidy, and they may likely stay in the same clothes or wear dirty clothes often.
-The reason people who are addicted to opioids neglect their appearance is that they are no longer concerned with how they look; their focus is on getting and reminding high.
+The reason people who are addicted to opioids neglect their appearance is that they are no longer concerned with how they look.
+Instead, their focus is on getting and remaining high.

-Medical Detox for Opioid Withdrawal
+Medical Detox For Opioid Withdrawal

 According to the National Institute on Drug Abuse, people addicted to an opioid who stop using the drug can have severe withdrawal symptoms that begin as early as a few hours after the drug was last taken.
 These withdrawal symptoms include:

 An accidental overdose frequently occurs when a person begins to experience withdrawal symptoms.
 In their desperation to feel better, they will take too much of another less familiar opioid and overdose.
 In any situation trying a more potent drug can easily cause a life-threatening emergency and accidental overdose to happen, not just with opioids.

-Opioid Detox Program at Evoke Wellness Massachusetts
+Opioid Detox Program At Evoke Wellness at Cohasset